Tottenham Hotspur FC

 The next couple of decades were decidedly mixed, with three successful Cup forays standing out in a sea of mediocre league finishes.
 After claiming their final FA Cup in 1990, Tottenham followed it up with League Cup victories in 1999 and 2008.

 In the 2015/16 season Spurs was back in the top and fighting for a league title.
-The team finnished at second place and Harry Kane become the top scorer in Premier League with 25 goals.
+The team finnished at third place and Harry Kane became the top scorer in the Premier League with 25 goals.
+The next seasons league result would be even better, with a second position after Chelsea, so far the best ever in Premier League for Tottenham.

 Since 2001 is Tottenham Hotspur FC owned by the investment company ENIC Group.